BARRETTMEAG/Lucidum/README.md

 This project aims to identify which species among primates (50 taxa) possess or lack tapetum lucidum.
-The folder raw data contains the different species that our group has gathered, where the folder alignment contains the genetics after trimming and aligning in R.
+The folder Organisms contains: raw data for different species that our group has gathered, where the folder alignment contains the genetics after trimming and aligning in R.